zeniamazhar/CS210-project/README.md

 ## Data Extraction
 Youtube shorts analytics were obtained by requesting the data from [Youtube Data API v3](https://console.cloud.google.com/marketplace/product/google/youtube.googleapis.com?pli=1&project=youtubeanalytics-407616).
 This was done by by using the video IDs of the shorts found at the end of the URL of each of the shorts.
 The data obtained consisted of the video IDs, likes, dislikes, comments and views, which were then converted into a Pandas DataFrame.

-Instagram reels analytics were obtained by using [InstaLoader](https://pypi.org/project/instaloader/).
+Instagram reels analytics were obtained by using an API from PyPi: [InstaLoader](https://pypi.org/project/instaloader/).
 In a similar manner to the Youtube Data API, this was done by specifying the shortcodes found at the end of the URLs of the target reels.
 The data obtained consisted of Media IDs, likes, comments and views, which were then combined to make another Pandas DataFrame.

 ## Analysis and Discussion